ccTLD Workshop Samoa: FreeBSD Install

 - Select the first choice, or just press ENTER.

-- Now you'll see the Sysinstall main menu.
-During the week we'll call the Sysinstall utility on several occasions to do further configuration of our FreeBSD installations.
+Now you'll see the Sysinstall main menu.
+During the workshop we'll use the Sysinstall utility on several occasions to do further configuration of our FreeBSD installations.

 Sysinstall main menu